AP® Macroeconomics vs. AP® Microeconomics | Understanding The Differences

 AP Microeconomics

 At first glance, it seems like more students aced the AP Micro exam than the AP Macro.
-However, AP Macro is more popular, with 148,836 students taking it in 2023, surpassing the 94,772 students who opted for the AP Micro exam in the same year.
-This implies that despite the seemingly lower success rates, approximately 65,000 students passed the AP Micro exam in 2023, whereas over 96,000 passed the AP Macro exam during the same period—exceeding the total number of students who took the AP Micro exam!
+However, AP Macro is more popular, with 160,741 students taking it in 2024, surpassing the 103,809 students who opted for the AP Micro exam in the same year.

 Ultimately, choosing one or the other boils down to your learning aptitude, areas of interest, and career goals.
 You can always audit both courses and take a practice test for each to evaluate your preference.
 In addition, it is always a good idea to consult your AP teacher and high school seniors to make an informed decision.